 During what phases does Earthshine occur?

 Earthshine is most apparent in the few days before and after a New Moon when you’ll see a thin crescent Moon in the night sky.
-(When is the New Moon this month?
-Look on your Moon Phase Calendar!)
+See the Moon Phase Calendar!

 Only when the Moon is a thin crescent does its sunless portion receive the brilliance of a virtual full Earth.
 This is partly because there’s less of the bright, sunlit surface to compete with the dimmer Earthshine-lit portion, and partly because the phases of Earth and the Moon are complimentary: when the Moon is a slim crescent in our sky, Earth seen from the Moon looks nearly full.